 I did love the story but was disappointed that in many instances law enforcement looked like bumbling idiots .
 Even the main characters didn't react or respond to situations as I would expect law enforcement to.
 Their off duty actions were not the careful ones I would have expected.

-Obviously a slow read 4 me.
-I liked the personal note by author at end.
 Too many “almost got the bad guy moments” which came across as cheap ways to build suspense to me.
-The motive of the bad guys was murky too.

 a GREAT book from start to finish, loved Valerie and her family.....lots of clean action and an incredible police dog, Lexi, who was just a tremendous part of the book!
 Highly recommend this one!